ChloeCacola/Responsive-Portfolio/README.md

 Instructions to view:
 Git Clone Responsive-Portfolio

-Launch individual .html files on a browser - drag around the screen to note responsiveness
+Launch individual .html files on a browser - resize screen to view responsiveness